acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 ```

 The information-theoretic approach preserves 5.1% more accuracy while only using 0.4MB more storage, showing the power of principled compression.

+**Why this matters for basketball detection**: Compressed models require less memory and often run faster, enabling more efficient deployment on resource-constrained devices like the Raspberry Pi.
+Information-theoretic compression provides a principled way to reduce model size while maintaining high detection accuracy.

 ### 15.16 Few-Shot Learning for New Ball Types